Bell UH-1 Iroquois: El Salvador

 Numerous UH-1s were operated by the Salvadoran Air Force; during the 1980s, it became the biggest and most experienced combat helicopter force in Central and South America, fighting for over a decade during the Salvadoran Civil War and having been trained by US Army in tactics developed during the Vietnam War.
 By the start of 1985, El Salvador had 33 UH-1s in its inventory, some configured as gunships and others as transports; furthermore, in the following years, the country expanded its UH-1 fleet further with assistance from the US government.
-Several Salvadorean UH-1M and UH-1H helicopters used were modified to carry bombs instead of rocket pods.
-The UH-1s enabled the military to avoid ground routes vulnerable to guerilla ambushes; the gunships were typically used to suppress hostile forces ahead of troops being inserted by UH-1 transports.
+Several Salvadoran UH-1M and UH-1H helicopters used were modified to carry bombs instead of rocket pods.
+The UH-1s enabled the military to avoid ground routes vulnerable to guerrilla ambushes; the gunships were typically used to suppress hostile forces ahead of troops being inserted by UH-1 transports.

 Germany

 The German aerospace company Dornier constructed 352 UH-1Ds under license between 1967 and 1981 for the West German Bundeswehr.
 These saw service with both the German Army and German Air Force as utility helicopters, they were also commonly used for search and rescue (SAR) missions.
-Having been replaced by newer twin-engined Eurocopter EC145s, the last UH-1Ds in German service were withdrawn on 12 April 2021.
+After being replaced by newer twin-engine Eurocopter EC145s, the last UH-1Ds in German service were withdrawn on 12 April 2021.

 Israel

-Israel withdrew its UH-1s from service in 2002, after thirty three years of service.
-They were replaced by Sikorsky UH-60 Blackhawk helicopters beginning with an initial batch of 10 delivered during 1994.
+Israel withdrew its UH-1s from service in 2002, after 33 years of operation.
+They were replaced by Sikorsky UH-60 Blackhawk helicopters with an initial batch of 10 delivered during 1994.
 While some were passed on to pro-Israeli militias in Lebanon, eleven other UH-1Ds were reportedly sold to a Singapore-based logging company but were, instead, delivered in October 1978 to the Rhodesian Air Force to skirt a United Nations-endorsed embargo imposed on the country during the Rhodesian Bush War.